Sunkware/adropicka/README.md

 python adropicka.py -u ./testfile.dat /folderOne
 ```

-If the file already exists, it will be re-uploaded.
+If the file exists already, it will be re-uploaded.

 ### Download file